Chart Color Schemes

 Educational outcomes in Ashfield - Kepnock fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.7%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 40.6% of residents aged 15+ holding them - advanced diplomas (8.5%) and certificates (32.1%).
+Vocational credentials are prominent, with 40.6% of residents aged 15+ holding them - advanced diplomas at 8.5% and certificates at 32.1%.

-Educational participation is high at 28.2%, including primary education (12.0%), secondary education (9.0%), and tertiary education (2.5%).
-Ashfield-Kepnock's three schools have a combined enrollment of 1,936 students, with typical Australian school conditions (ICSEA: 984) offering balanced educational opportunities.
+Educational participation is high, with 28.2% of residents currently enrolled in formal education.
+This includes 12.0% in primary education, 9.0% in secondary education, and 2.5% pursuing tertiary education.
+Ashfield-Kepnock's 3 schools have a combined enrollment of 1,936 students, with typical Australian school conditions (ICSEA: 984) offering balanced educational opportunities.
 The area functions as an education hub with 32.0 school places per 100 residents, significantly above the regional average of 13.9, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education